Welfare and Distributional Effects of Joint Intervention in Networks: Analysis

-Next, note that the eigenvector $\b u^1(\phi\b g^*)$ corresponds to the largest eigenvalue $\lmax(\b g^*)$ under strategic complementarity ($\phi>0$), while it corresponds to the smallest eigenvalue $\lmin(\b g^*)$ under strategic substitution ($\phi<0$).
-Optimal interventions in the network differ dramatically, depending on the sign of $\phi$.
+Next, using the approximation results (Proposition \ref{lem-ext2}), we return to the case $\hb a = \b 0$ and provide insights into the network structure when the budget is sufficiently large.
+Recall that the eigenvector \(\b u_1(\phi \b g^*)\) corresponds to the largest eigenvalue \(\lambda_{\max}(\b g^*)\) under strategic complementarity (\(\phi > 0\)), and to the smallest eigenvalue \(\lambda_{\min}(\b g^*)\) under strategic substitution (\(\phi < 0\)).
+Optimal interventions in the network differ dramatically depending on the sign of \(\phi\).
+We have:

-\begin{enumerate} \item[(i)] When \(\phi>0\), by the Perron-Frobenius theorem the signs of \(u^1_i\) are the same for all \(i\), so \(g_{ij}^*>\hat g_{ij}\) for all \(i,j\) by \eqref{eq-th1a}.
-That is, the planner does not decrease the weight of any link.
-Intuitively, this hints that as the budget increases, the optimal graph would tend toward the complete graph (we will formalize this observation later).
+\begin{enumerate} \item[(i)] When \(\phi > 0\), by the Perron-Frobenius theorem, the signs of \(u^1_i\) are identical for all \(i\), implying that \(g_{ij}^* > \hat{g}_{ij}\) for all \(i, j\) by \eqref{eq-th1d}.
+That is, the planner does not reduce the weight of any link.
+Intuitively, this suggests that, as the budget increases, the optimal graph tends toward the complete graph (we will formalize this observation later).

-\item[(ii)] On the other hand, when \(\phi<0\), we can identify two subsets of players\footnote{Here we ignore the nodes with $u^1_i=0$, since their weights do not change by Theorem \ref{th-1}.} Thus, the planner increases the links across both sets, while decreasing the links within each set, since by \eqref{eq-th1a},
+\item[(ii)] When \(\phi < 0\), we can partition the players into two subsets\footnote{We ignore nodes with \(u^1_i = 0\), since their weights remain unchanged by Proposition \ref{th-1}.}:

+The planner increases the weights of links across the two sets while reducing the weights of links within each set.
+Specifically, by \eqref{eq-th1d},

-We visualize this in Figure \ref{fig-2} below.
-This suggests that as the budget grows large, the links across the sets \(S^+\) and \(S^-\) increase to \(\bar w\), while the links within the sets decrease to \(0\).
+\end{enumerate} We illustrate the latter in Figure \ref{fig-2}.
+As the budget grows large, the links across the sets \(S^+\) and \(S^-\) increase to \(\bar w\), while the links within the sets decrease to \(0\).
 This reveals a tendency for the network to take a complete bipartite structure as $C$ increases.